start-runner/istanbul/readme.md

 }
 ```

-Instrument tasks is rely on array of files, see [documentation](https://github.com/start-runner/start#readme) for details.
+Instrument task relies on array of files, see [documentation](https://github.com/start-runner/start#readme) for details.

 ## Arguments